Chief of Police John Cueto

 Office Edwards has a Bachelor's Degree in Criminal Justice from Liberty University and holds the North Carolina Intermediate Law Enforcement Certificate as well as many other law enforcement certificates.
 He is a driven law enforcement officer and he constantly strives to better himself through education and training.
 Officer Edwards is proud to serve the Town of Duck.
 Click here to e-mail Officer Edwards.

-Officer Jason Garrett was raised in Columbia, North Carolina where he volunteered for the local fire department for six years.
+Master Officer Jason Garrett was raised in Columbia, North Carolina where he volunteered for the local fire department for six years.
 Officer Garrett then attended Basic Law Enforcement at the College of the Albemarle in 2005.
 Officer Garrett began his career with the Currituck County Sheriff’s Office where he was assigned to patrol Corolla for three years.

 In November 2008, Officer Garrett began working with the Town of Duck Police Department.
 Jason’s goal is to serve the community while growing both professionally and personally.
 Click here to e-mail Officer Garrett.

-Officer Tara Poulin was born in Petersburg, Virginia. and raised in Currituck County, North Carolina.
+Master Officer Tara Poulin was born in Petersburg, Virginia. and raised in Currituck County, North Carolina.
 She graduated from Currituck County High School in 2000 and then went to further her education at East Carolina University.
 In 2004, she graduated with a B.S. degree in Criminal Justice.
 She then completed Basic Law Enforcement at the College of the Albemarle in Elizabeth City in December 2004.

 Tara was then hired as a part-time deputy with the Pasquotank County Sheriff's Department for four months.
 In July 2005, she decided that the Duck Police Department was where she wanted to start her first full-time career as a Police Officer.
 Click here to e-mail Officer Poulin.